truenas/documentation/content/CORE/System/Update/_index.md

 {{< /tab >}}
 {{< tab "Major Version Upgrades" >}}

----
-title: "Major Version Upgrades"
-weight: 30
----

-{{< toc >}}

-TrueNAS provides flexibility for keeping the operating system up-to-date:

-1. Upgrades to major releases, for example from version 9.3 to 9.10, can still be performed using either an ISO or the web interface.
-   Unless the Release Notes for the new major release indicate that the current version requires an ISO upgrade, either upgrade method can be used.
-2. Minor releases have been replaced with signed updates.
-   This means that it is not necessary to wait for a minor release to update the system with a system update or newer versions of drivers and features.
-   It is also no longer necessary to manually download an upgrade file and its associated checksum to update the system.
-3. The updater automatically creates a boot environment, making updates a low-risk operation.
-   Boot environments provide the option to return to the previous version of the operating system by rebooting the system and selecting the previous boot environment from the **System > Boot** menu.

 This article describes how to use an <file>.iso</file> file to perform a major version upgrade from an earlier version of FreeNAS/TrueNAS.
 See the [Updating]({{< relref "UpdateCORE.md" >}}) article for instructions about using the web interface to keep the system updated.